dilshankarunarathne/spring-boot-notes/README.md

 We get a default and effective servlet mapping without to having to write any XML or any Java configuration to the core servlet container of our applications.

 * Spring Boot provides database support and configuration for embeded and remote databases with Hibernate mappings as the default implementation of the JPA.
-With Spring Boot, a few key properties allow us to connect to remote databases or leverage embeded files with default schema and default data
+With Spring Boot, a few key properties allow us to connect to remote databases or leverage embeded files with default schema and default data provided by SQL files embeded with our application.